.jpg/:/cr=t:7.18%25,l:11.51%25,w:84.75%25,h:56.5%25/rs=w:600,h:300,cg:true,m)

 Founded in 1958 and previously known as The Kent Trust for Nature Conservation, Kent Wildlife Trust is the country’s leading wildlife conservation charity.
 With over 32,000 members, and ninety sites, visitor centres and nature reserves under management, from our foreshores to the orchards, farms and woodlands of our county, this organisation positively affects the look and ecology of the rural Kentish landscape like no other.

-Since our first collaboration with Kent Wildlife’s Otter Group back in 2000 to our current participation in a complex multi-season project radio-tracking Turtledoves, we owe KWT a debt of gratitude for the tireless input from their field officers in driving our own projects forward and facilitating the formation and ongoing development of The Marden Farmer Cluster.
+Since our first collaboration with Kent Wildlife’s Otter Group back in 2000 to our current participation in a complex multi-season project radio-tracking Turtledoves, we owe KWT a debt of gratitude for the tireless input from their field officers in sympathetically helping to drive our own projects forward and facilitating the formation and ongoing development of The Marden Farmer Cluster.

 Marden Wildlife, set up in early 2020, was the brainchild of retired headteacher and local birder Ray Morris, with another local farmer, Lou Carpenter, and photographer Darren Nicholls.
 We had been working with Ray, who originally came to us via The RSPB‘s Volunteer and Farmer Alliance scheme, since 2006.
 This initiative was set up to co-operate with farmers to fix a ‘bird baseline’ and then provide advice and support to improve the overall habitat management on farms, focusing primarily on birds as obvious marker species.
 Since then, Ray and his volunteers have ringed and recorded over 4,700 individual birds on our farm (and more than 10,000 around the village itself) and advised us on the creation and management of the year-round habitat required to increase both the species diversity and flock size of our resident and migratory farmland and hedgerow birds; this has been a resounding and ongoing success.